TBeijen/tbnl-hugo/content/post/2019-02-01-learning-from-k8s-failure.md

 *Resolution:*

 * Deploy everything via automation (e.g. Jenkins pipelines)
-* Consider a [GitOps](https://thenewstack.io/gitops-git-push-all-the-things/) approach for deploying new application versions: 'state to be' and history of changes using a developer-friendly tool.
+* Consider a [GitOps](https://thenewstack.io/gitops-git-push-all-the-things/) approach for deploying new application versions: 'state to be' and history of changes in code, using a tool well known by developers.

 ### No smoke tests